 In 1988, US and Japan met again in the final, with Team USA the winner.

 Baseball became an "official" sport at the 1992 Olympics, with the familiar eight-team tournament.
 For more information, see Baseball at the Olympic Games.
-Baseball was dropped from the 2012 Games though is back on the program for just the 2020 Tokyo Olympics.
+Baseball was dropped from the 2012 Games though was back on the program for just the 2020 Tokyo Olympics.

 - Baseball in the Olympics. by Pete Cava.
 1991